andrey-minaev/Academic_site/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D.
-Candidate in the Department of Economics at the University of North Carolina at Chapel Hill.
+I am a PhD Candidate in the Department of Economics at University of North Carolina at Chapel Hill.

-My research area is Industrial Organization, mainly big tech industry with focus to consumer search and market power.
-My studies examine how different rankings can affect the consumers' search process and, in turn, firms' market power.
+My research area is Industrial Organization, mainly big tech industry, with focus to market power, platforms and consumer search.

 I am on the job market in 2020-2021 and will be available for interviews at the 2021 ASSA meetings in Chicago, US.